-Here’s a shocking fact: According to the EPA, indoor air quality is two to five times worse than outdoor air quality.
+Here’s a shocking fact: according to the EPA, indoor air quality is two to five times worse than outdoor air quality.
 In some cases, indoor air pollutants can even exceed outdoor levels by up to 100 times!
 Did you know that?
-If not, and you spend a considerable amount of time inside your home, you may want to consider getting your indoor air quality tested.
+If not, and you spend considerable time inside your home, you may want to consider getting your indoor air quality tested.

 Why would you do that?
 How do you stand to benefit from indoor air quality testing?
 Read on to find out.

 What’s in Your Indoor Air?

 There’s a good chance the air inside your home harbors several harmful substances you may not even know are there.
 But don’t assume that they’re not negatively affecting your health because they aren't apparent.
 Several indoor air pollutants that your home may be harboring can have negative effects on your respiratory system, including:

 Acrylamide dust and/or vapors (typically generated by cooking)

 When you don’t actively take steps to reduce your indoor air pollution, these substances can build to dangerous levels inside your home.
 That’s what indoor air quality testing is for — to alert you to potentially hazardous levels of indoor air pollution so you can fix the problem and protect your health.

 Why Get Indoor Air Quality Testing?

 If you work from home or spend a lot of time indoors, it’s important to understand that you may be breathing in the above-listed pollutants on a near-constant basis.
 Indoor air quality testing is important for any home, and you should consider having it done for several reasons, including: